Discover folk - the CRM for people-powered businesses

 How to track lost deal reasons effectively

-Tracking lost deal reasons starts with establishing a consistent process.
+Tracking lost deal reasons starts with establishing a consistent process for your sales team.
 Begin by creating a standardized list of common reasons—pricing, timing, product fit, and so on—that your team can use across all deals.
 Then, leverage CRM tools like folk CRM to simplify categorization and analysis.
-With automated workflows, these tools allow you to quickly identify trends and spot areas for improvement.
+Folk CRM is specifically designed for teams of 20-50 people, offering automated workflows that allow you to quickly identify trends and spot areas for improvement without overwhelming complexity.

 Direct feedback from prospects is invaluable.
 Train your team to ask why a deal didn't move forward, either during conversations or via follow-up surveys.
 Honest insights from your prospects can uncover barriers that might not be immediately obvious.
 Finally, review your lost deal reports regularly.
 By scheduling periodic reviews—whether monthly or quarterly—you can identify patterns and implement data-driven changes that improve your overall process.